First Home Owner Grant

 -

-residence for a continuous period of at least six months commencing within 12 months of completion of an eligible transaction.
+occupy the home as their principal place of residence for a continuous period of at least six months commencing within 12 months of completion of an eligible transaction.

 Applicant(s) are not eligible as first home owners, if they (or their spouse*) have: